QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 ###### The Central Repository

-When you download and install Maven without any customization, it retrieves components from the Central Repository.
+When we download and install Maven without any customization, it retrieves components from the Central Repository.
 It serves millions of Maven users every single day.
 It is the default, built-in repository using the Maven repository format and is _managed by Sonatype_.
 We can also view statistics about the size of the Central Repository [online](https://search.maven.org/stats).